Spirent/iTest-assets/Libraries/DUTs/Community/di_ADB/README.md

 Argument | Description
 ------------ | -------------
-location | location: Complete path on the handset where downloaded file need to be stored.
+location | location: Complete path on the handset where downloaded file need to be stored.<br> exmaple: /storage/self/primary/Download file_name | file_name: Name of the file whose size needs to be determined.
- exmaple: /storage/self/primary/Download
-file_name | file_name: Name of the file whose size needs to be determined.
 ### shellGetSMS
 Get the specified SMS from the database